 We’ve covered that remote working seems to be here to stay.
 But what is it about remote working that people seem to like so much?

-Remote working may have a list of benefits, but one that people seemed to agree most commonly on was the flexibility that it allows.
-Research shows that 40 percent of respondents said the biggest benefit of working remotely is a flexible schedule (Buffer, 2019).
-This was followed by 30 percent of respondents listing flexible location as the next biggest benefit of remote working.
-Other important factors included more time to spend with family, and the benefit of working from home.
+Remote working may have a ton of benefits, but one that most people seem to agree on is the flexibility that it allows.
+According to a recent survey, two-thirds of respondents say the biggest benefit of working remotely is the flexibility of being able to choose when they want to work (Buffer, 2022).
+This is followed by 62 percent of respondents saying a flexible work location is also a benefit of remote working.
+Other important factors included not having to commute and the flexibility to choose where they live.

 Remote working is becoming one of the most sought-after benefits an employer can offer.
 The flexibility to work from wherever you want offers employees the freedom to pick and choose their work environment.
 On top of that, they can also choose how they want to work, their atmosphere, music, and so much more.

 Having a flexible schedule allows people to have better control over their work-life balance.
 It gives them the freedom to schedule their work, hobbies, and spare time that they want to spend with their family or friends.
 The option to work remotely gives people more time to do things that they would want to include in their daily lives.
 This could be activities like going for an early morning jog, taking their dog for a stroll, going to the gym, or simply going to get groceries in the middle of the day.